-products to anyone under the age of 19 years anywhere on school property 24 hours a day, 7 days a week. -The use of alcohol by a minor or the use of illicit drugs is a criminal offence. -The DDSB Substance Abuse Policy applies to students on school property or in activities under the jurisdiction of the DDSB. impose a fine or issue a court summons. -The Tobacco Enforcement Officer has the authority to come on to school premises without any prior warning and to issue a ticket or court summons to any member of the community who commits an infraction. -A student involved with alcohol / illegal drug use or possession will be subject to a suspension. -Police will be involved. -Students and Staff are committed to embracing all identities and social realities, while maintaining positive, safe and inclusive environments for all students and staff.
+The use of alcohol by a minor or the use of illicit drugs is a criminal offence.
+The DDSB Substance Abuse Policy applies to students on school property or in activities under the jurisdiction of the DDSB. without any prior warning and to issue a ticket or court summons to any member of the community who commits an infraction. -A student involved with alcohol / illegal drug use or possession will be subject to a suspension. -Police will be involved. -Students and Staff are committed to embracing all identities and social realities, while maintaining positive, safe and inclusive environments for all students and staff.
 These are principles of equity and inclusive education as outlined in the DDSB Equity and Inclusive Education Policy 4107. -Students will be subject to progressive discipline.
 Consequences will vary from counselling to suspension and expulsion. -Parents and guardians will be contacted.
 Students and staff have a right to a safe and comfortable environment.
 Misconduct will result in progressive discipline. -Students are expected to demonstrate respect for themselves, for others and for the responsibilities of citizenship Inappropriate behavior at school, or in the community where there is a direct link to the school, will result in disciplinary procedures.
 See the Ontario Schools Code of Conduct.
-Fair Notice and Process that a Community Threat Assessment and Intervention property 24 hours a day, 7 days a week. -The use of alcohol by a minor or the use of illicit drugs is a criminal offence. -The DDSB Substance Abuse Policy applies to students on school property or in activities under the jurisdiction of the DDSB. -Students and Staff are committed to embracing all identities and social realities, while maintaining positive, safe and inclusive environments for all students and staff.
+Fair Notice and Process that a Community Threat Assessment and Intervention -The DDSB Substance Abuse Policy applies to students on school property or in activities under the jurisdiction of the DDSB. -Students and Staff are committed to embracing all identities and social realities, while maintaining positive, safe and inclusive environments for all students and staff.
 These are principles of equity and inclusive education as outlined in the DDSB Equity and Inclusive Education Policy 4107.
 Students and staff have a right to a safe and comfortable environment. -Students are expected to demonstrate respect for themselves, for others and for the